Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model Generalization.md

 | Football | San Jose (SJ) Earthquakes[^1] | (x, y)-player position data, Log of all 1v1 situations |
 | Table Tennis | OSAI[^3] | Players' potential features, In-match statistics |

-**Spherical Object Kinematics**: Angular momentum ($L$) is a vector quantity representing the rotational motion of an object.
+**Spherical Object Kinematics**[^4]: Angular momentum ($L$) is a vector quantity representing the rotational motion of an object.
 It is the product of the moment of inertia ($I$ ) and the angular velocity ($ω$) of the object.
 It provides a quantitative measure of the rotational motion of the object and is crucial in understanding the dynamics of various sports activities such as basketball, football, table tennis, and tennis.

 Figure: Flow Chart of Angular Momentum Calculation [[1-Project/2024-美赛/角动量流程图\|角动量流程图]]